 In short, all your efforts should be geared towards making the website friendly for donators.
 If they will struggle to find the payment button or won’t feel good about the website, you are going to face insurmountable difficulties to gather money for your mission.

 WorldWildLife website has all the ingredients of a perfect non-profit website.
 The ‘Donate’ button is placed prominently on the top navigation bar and the use of bright color helps it to attract maximum attention.
 The donation process is not complicated, thankfully.

 #3 Use Image Of Real People For Real Impact

 When people are about to donate money, they have a right to know where their money will go.
 Words are just not enough to convince the donors; you need to use real images to reassure them that their donation is going to change many lives.

 Now, please don’t use the popular stock images for this purpose because they do look fake.
 To make your organization and website look genuine, you need to use images of real people who are going to get benefited.
-Use picture of individuals in distress on your home page.
-You can always hire a professional photographer, if you are not good at photography.
+Use a picture of individuals in distress on your homepage.
+You can always hire a professional photographer if you are not good at photography.

 You can use images of your organization in action on the ‘About Us’ page.
 It makes sense not to put these pictures on the front page because most people like to see the benefactors of their donation on the home page.
 It helps to clear their doubts about the intention of the charitable organization as well.

 DadaabStories website does not use any stock images; rather the designers have put their trust on the images of ordinary people of Dadaab who have some extraordinary stories to tell.
 The website contains images of people living in extreme, if not inhuman circumstances.
 Each image tells its own story.